rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/conversion.md

 ## En/Decode base-64 String

-We'll present it by many ways
+We'll present this in a few ways.

 **Encode string**